Guide last updated by Alice Tyson, November 2022

 The Constitutional Council (Conseil Constitutionnel) is concerned with the constitutionality of legislation and the regularity of elections.
 It sits outside of the two court systems mentioned above.

 Official series and websites

 Cour de Cassation

-Decisions from the Cour de Cassation are published in the following series of law reports, which the Institute Library holds from 1986 to 2007.
+Decisions from the Cour de Cassation are published in the following series, which the Institute Library holds from 1986 to 2007.

 Bulletin des arrêts de la Cour de Cassation.
 (Paris: Imprimerie des Journaux Officiels, 1798-)

 The Bulletin is split into two concurrent series - Chambres civiles and Chambre Criminelle - and forms part of the Journal Officiel de la République française.